ansadi/BI_360/README.md

 ## Key Insights:
 * India is the biggest market for AtliQ considering Net Sales.
 Amazon is the best customer in India over Net Sales.
-But Amazon failed in achieving GM Target%.
-But Flipkart and AtliQ Exclusive achieved GM Target%
+But both India and Amazon failed in achieving GM Target%.
+Flipkart and AtliQ Exclusive achieved GM Target%
-* Australlia possess highest GM%(42.28%)
+* Australlia have the highest GM%(42.28%)
 * With each Financial Year Forecast Accuracy is improving.
 * AQ HOME Allin1 Gen 2 is the best product as per Revenue Contribution and GM% growth YOY.
 * AQ Marquee P4 is the worst product as per GM% growth YOY.
-Atliq
-* Latin America Sales and Revenue Contribution is very poor
+* Latin America Sales and Revenue Contribution is very poor.
 * Networking and Storage boasts good GM % and net profit % .
 Management should actively increase the sales for N&S division.
 * PC have highest Revenue Contribution.
 As Atliq is gaining market share in PC division, it should increase sales, but not at the cost of COGS, discount and Operational expenses.
+  **Finally, AtliQ needs to control COGS, Operational Expenses and Discounts to get positive Net Profit% **

 ## Learning: